How Much Will My Monthly Mortgage Payment Be?

 Keep in mind that PMI is not required if you are utilizing a VA loan or contributing more than 20% toward your down payment.
 There are also strategies that you can implement to eliminate PMI over time.

-If you’re wondering how to calculate your mortgage payment, you can start by using a mortgage calculator.
-If you enter your home’s price, down payment amount, interest rate, and loan term, it will give you an estimate of your mortgage costs.
+If you’re wondering how to calculate your mortgage payment, you can start by using a mortgage calculator or you can manually calculate your payment.

-However, it’s important to keep in mind that mortgage calculators can only give you a general idea of your monthly payments.
+It’s important to keep in mind that mortgage calculators can only give you a general idea of your monthly payments.
 Some calculators don’t include property taxes or various insurance types, making your payment look artificially low.
-Even calculators that provide tax and insurance estimates don’t usually take your location into account, so they could be off by a significant margin.
+Even calculators that provide tax and insurance estimates don’t usually take your location or loan type into account, so they could be off by a significant margin.

 GET A FREE FIRST TIME HOME BUYER GUIDE